-S-Corp Reasonable Compensation in 2026: What Owners Need to Know
+S-Corp Reasonable Compensation in 2026

 Every S-corp that pays its owner-employee a salary needs to get that number right.
 Reasonable compensation is what the IRS expects you to pay yourself for the work you do in the business, and "I just picked a number" is not a defensible answer anymore.
 The rules haven't changed, but the enforcement has.
 Here's what you need to know heading into 2026.